Effective Iteration Planning

 Backlog to Task Board Flow

-This is a lot to do in an hour at each week's iteration planning meeting.
+This is a lot to do in one hour.

 How to Meet Effectively: Focus

-Good: scenarios, user stories, acceptance tests, user tests, UI flow
+Good: writing scenarios and user stories, defining acceptance and user tests, sketching UI flow

 Get conversations back on track by repeatedly asking